Victor Wembanyama is No. 1 pick in NBA draft, with expectations of stardom

 Wembanyama is the Spurs’ third No. 1 pick and the first since Tim Duncan in 1997, which led to a stretch of five NBA championships through 2014 before they struggled in recent seasons.

-He became the first international player drafted No. 1 without playing any college basketball since Andrea Bargnani in 2006.
+He became the first international player drafted No. 1 without playing any college basketball since Andrea Bargnani in 2006 and ended a run of 13 straight years where a college freshman went first.
+Blake Griffin, a sophomore in 2010, was the last No. 1 who wasn't a one-and-done.

+Henderson was originally considered the likely No. 2 pick before Miller passed him after his outstanding season for the Crimson Tide.
+But the 19-year-old believes the two years he played in the NBA's minor league has him more ready for NBA success.

+“I’m the most prepared player in the draft.
+That’s what I say,” Henderson said.
+“The fact that I went there for two years just taught me so much.
+On the court, as well, but a lot of things off the court.”

 Draft history was made with the Nos.
 4 and 5 picks.
 Twins Amen and Ausar Thompson of Overtime Elite became the first brothers to be selected in the top 10 of the same draft, with Amen going to the Houston Rockets and Ausar following to the Detroit Pistons.